-6 steps to improve your gut health this January, according to a gastroenterologist
+6 steps to improve your gut health, according to a gastroenterologist

 Gastroenterologist and gut expert Professor Barbara Ryan (@Thegutexperts) on why our gut health is important and how to keep it happy.

 We can change our overall health by making small changes.
 Diet should not just be about losing weight; it should be about eating for health and wellbeing.
 Simple changes in our diet can do much to improve our gut and overall health, such as reducing our risk of heart disease and stroke, reducing the risk of Type 2 diabetes and cancer and improving our bone health as we get older.

 Here are 6 simple changes we can make in our own and our families’ diets, which will result in both immediate and long-term health benefits.

 Professor Barbara Ryan is a Consultant Gastroenterologist in a Dublin University Hospital and a Clinical Professor at Trinity College, Dublin.

 1 Eat more plant-based foods

 Plant-based foods (vegetables, fruit, salads, grains and legumes) are naturally low in fat, low in calories, high in fibre and contain bulk, which is filling and satisfying.